Awabkhaled/drf-jwt-auth/README.md

 ## Third Try (Sliding Token)
 - Applied the sliding token through adding the Comment model
     - I though at first that the view can only had one way, but then understood that sliding is just the type of token not the type of authentication

+---

+# Signals
+- Used the `post_save` signal on the user model, to log the created user in a log file *configured in settings*
+- Used a custom signal to log a comment when it is updated